angturil/SongRequestManager/README.md

 | **RequestBotEnabled** | When set to true, users can make song requests in chat. |

 # Compiling
-To compile this mod simply clone the repo and update the project references to reference the corresponding assemblies in the `Beat Saber\Beat Saber_Data\Managed` folder, then compile.
+To compile this mod simply clone the repo and update the project references to reference the corresponding assemblies in the `Beat Saber\Beat Saber_Data\Managed` and `Beat Saber\Plugins` folder, then compile.
 You may need to change the post build event if your Beat Saber directory isn't at the same location as mine.

 # Tips
 This plugin is free.
 If you wish to help us out though, tips to